 When it comes to building your glutes, it’s a bit more complicated than just doing squats, or walking on the Stairmaster, (and no, you shouldn’t be doing a squat challenge either).
 Your glutes are the largest muscle group in the body and can be divided into three primary muscles — the gluteus maximus, gluteus medius, and gluteus minimus.
 There are also six supporting muscles that lie underneath the glutes.

 Far from just being an aesthetic goal, building strong glutes is important whatever sport you’re into.
 The glutes work to stabilize the body when you stand, walk, and run, as well as helping the body rotate and twist.

 When people talk about “booty building workouts” they generally mean workouts that target all the different muscles in the glutes, mixing weight lifting, and high repetition moves to target the glute’s fast and slow-twitch muscle fibers.
 The fast-twitch muscle fibers prep the glutes for explosive movements, like sprinting, whereas the slow-twitch muscle fibers are used for long-distance running and endurance exercises.

 But instead of climbing on the Stairmaster, what should you do in the gym to help build your glutes?
 Here, we turn to personal trainer and Sweat app coach, Kelsey Wells, who shared three of her favorite exercises in an Instagram post.
 Kelsey has worked on a strong glutes program on the Sweat app — tempted to sign up?
 Read our Sweat app review first.

-Three glute exercises to do in the gym:
+Three best glute exercises to try now

 In her post, Kelsey Wells said she doesn’t consider barbell work a “machine,” but it’s still a great way to build your glute muscles with exercises like barbell squats, Romanian deadlifts, and glute bridges.
 We’ve rounded up the best glute exercises here if you’re looking for some home-workout or mat-based inspiration.